 How to Check Your Credit Card Balance

-Knowing your credit card balance is important, particularly if you’re about to make a large purchase.
+Knowing your credit card balance is essential, particularly if you’re about to make a large purchase.
 You may also want to see how much damage was done after your last shopping trip or confirm that your most recent payment was posted to your account.
 Thankfully, you don’t have to wait until your next credit card statement arrives to find out your current credit card balance.
-You can easily check your balance via phone, internet, or smartphone app.
+You can easily check your balance via phone, internet, account notifications, or smartphone app.